IEvangelist/learning-blazor/GET_STARTED.md

 ## Configure Logic App

+These configurations are optional, but if you do not set them the Contact page in the `Web.Client` project will not be able to send email.
 The `/contact` uses a Logic App endpoint to send an email.
 In order for the app to correctly send this email, the app expects the following config value:

 | Key                           | Data type | Default value |
 |-------------------------------|-----------|---------------|